 City Council and their standing subcommittees shall record the minutes for each regular and special meeting convened under the provisions of this ordinance.
 At minimum, the minutes shall state the time the meeting was called to order, the names of the members attending the meeting, a one-sentence summary of, and roll call vote on, each matter considered at the meeting, the time the local body began and ended any closed session, those members of the public who spoke on each matter if the speakers identify themselves, and the time the meeting was adjourned.
 The draft minutes of each meeting shall be available for inspection and copying upon request no later than 15 business days after the meeting.
-The officially approved minutes shall be available for inspection and copying upon request no later than seture approved.
+The officially approved minutes shall be available for inspection and copying upon request no later than five business days after the meeting at which the minutes were approved.
 Meeting minutes will be posted via the City's website once approved.